umd-mith/veefor/README.md

 3. `poetry build`
 4. In a virtual environment of your choice: `pip install path/to/dist/gzip`
 5. Do what you're gonna do

+You'll probably need a copy of the source data from Airtable to work with.